 The foam then seals the gaps and forms a barrier wherever it is applied.

 The “A” container and “B” container are both proprietary to each spray foam manufacturer.
 Most “A” barrels will share components, but each manufacturer will have their own proprietary blend.

 What is the Process of Installing Open Cell Spray Foam Insulation?

 Once a homeowner has received an estimate and signs a contract the work is ready begin.
-In most cases, RetroFoam of Michigan uses open cell spray foam insulation in the attic, exposed walls, crawl spaces, and rim joists, as well as sometimes in pole barn.
+In most cases, RetroFoam of Michigan uses open cell spray foam insulation in the attic, exposed walls, crawl spaces, and rim joists, as well as sometimes in pole barns and concrete block walls.